-We have also identified the backup technology being developed for the LIGO Voyager detector consisting of cryogenic silicon optics operating at a wavelength of 2 μm which could be installed after the initial observing phase if it is found that the Advanced LIGO technology cannot reach the sensitivity goals (cf. §8.1.8).
+We have also identified the alternative technology being developed for the LIGO Voyager detector consisting of cryogenic silicon optics operating at a wavelength of 2 μm which could be installed after the initial observing phase if a major problem is found which prevents the Advanced LIGO technology from reaching the sensitivity goals (cf. §8.1.8).
 This technology could also be used to surpass the nominal CE sensitivity in the future (cf. §8.4).